Domesday Book terms

 A note about Administrative districts

-For the purposes of taxation there were essentially three levels of administrative district in Norman England.
+For the purposes of taxation there were essentially three levels of administrative districts in Norman England.
 In descending order of size and importance these were the Shire, the Hundred, and the Vill, corresponding very roughly to our modern Counties, local districts, and towns/villages.

 More: